dhh1128/codecraft.co/why-i-dont-blog-about-great-code.md

 A big reason is that in software, <em>great can be the enemy of good</em>.

 If you're a fan of aphorisms, you've probably heard the opposite statement a few times: "good is the enemy of great."
 People who say this are emphasizing the value of setting lofty goals, and then aligning our day-to-day lives to deeply held priorities.
-They remind us that settling for mediocrity is almost guaranteed not to create deep meaning or purpose.
+They remind us that settling for mediocrity ismost guaranteed not to create deep meaning or purpose.
 And they are quite right.

 However, I submit that the greatness you should be pursuing in software is less about producing great code, and more about becoming a great <em>producer</em> of code.
 And great producers of code know that most of their creations will not <a title="Good Code Is Optimized" href="good-code-is-optimized.md" target="_blank">optimize business value</a> if they aim for a magnum opus.
 Not every commission can be the Sistine Chapel.